-AppWorks can assist international founders enrolled in the Wistron Accelerator to apply for the Entrepreneur Visa or the employment Gold Card based on certain conditions.
+Wistron and AppWorks can assist international founders enrolled in the Wistron Accelerator to apply for the Entrepreneur Visa, the employment Gold Card or the Business Visa based on certain conditions.
 Founders from overseas can concentrate on their work without worrying about visa issues.

-Due to COVID-19 restrictions, the Taiwanese government currently does not allow foreigners without a residence permit to enter Taiwan.
-AppWorks will closely track the government policies and provide adequate support as the policy changes.
+We will closely track government border policies regarding COVID-19 and provide adequate support as the policy changes.

 7. While participating in the Wistron Accelerator, do we have to stay at Wistron’s office all day from Monday to Friday?
-Can we participate remotely before Covid-19 restrictions are lifted?
+Can we participate remotely?

-We do not stipulate work locations, so you don’t have to stay at Wistron all day.
-Every startup will discuss the meeting frequency, office location, and meeting format with the designated business units or subsidiaries on a case-by-case basis.
+We do not stipulate work locations.
+Every startup will discuss the meeting frequency, and format with the Mentor on a case-by-case basis.

-If you need coworking space during the accelerator program, you can reach out to AppWorks or Wistron.
+If you need coworking space during the accelerator program, you can reach out to Wistron and AppWorks.
 We can provide free coworking space based on your needs.